 For most veterans, the transition from the military to civilian life is smooth and un-eventful.
 However, not all veterans are as fortunate, falling on hard times and find themselves looking for assistance to sustain a quality life.
 This assistance often comes from statewide charitable organizations and county directors of veterans affairs.
 That is where the Veterans' Trust Fund (VTF) comes in.
 The VTF, administered by the Pennsylvania Department of Military and Veterans Affairs, provides grants to veteran advocates that ultimately assist Pennsylvania veterans and their families in need of housing, financial help, food, training, recovery and more.

-Funding for the VTF comes from a variety of sources, including:
+VTF Funding comes from a variety of sources

 The DMVA takes great pride in saying that 100 percent of each dollar donated to VTF goes directly to fund grants.
 There are no administrative costs, salaries or contract costs.

 Donating to the VTF is an ideal way to support veterans

 1.The next time you apply for or renew your Pennsylvania driver's license or photo ID or renew your motor vehicle registration, you will have an opportunity to make a $5 tax-deductible contribution to the VTF if you renew for a year, and an option to donate $10 if you renew for two years.
 Since this additional $5 or $10 is not part of the renewal fee printed on your renewal application, you will need to add the donated amount to your payment.
 The same process would be followed if you renew online via PennDOT's website.